edsardgrisel/polygon-subscription-manager/foundry-polygon-subscription-manager/README.md

 - Will use **chainlink automation** to check if payments were made on time and if not the plan is set to innactive.
 - Will use **chainlink functions** to inform backend on what email to send to a user or admin.
 - (Potentially) will use **chainlink price feeds** to get the price of the subscription plan in ETH.

+### Extras
+All usd values are with 18 decimals.
+They are only ever converted to 6 decimals when handling transfers of usdt